shanishemesh/project_MemoryGame/README.md

 # project_MemoryGame
+Enter to project memory game folder
- Please download all the files
+--> Please download all the files in zip
 --> open the file
---> ran the file index
+--> ran the file index.html